pointerchain/my_cpp_journey/done.md

     - For collisions, use a dedicated spatial structure (like a `quadtree`) for broad-phase detection, then use ECS to get components for precise checks.
 - Created a private project `CPP Sandbox` for fast testing and messing around in C++.
     - A simple codebase to quickly *prototype* and *experiment* with new C++ concepts without the overhead of setting up a full project each time.
-    - Probably should of made this early lol.
+    - Probably should of made this earlier lol.

 ## 2025-11-12
 - Deep dive into `EnTT` and set up a fully functional project combining `EnTT` with `SFML` **[entt_testing](https://github.com/pointerchain/entt_testing/tree/a89101a2c5ed8b886653f31d065c9c55bdd3c5c2)**
     - Implemented several core `ECS systems` including `RenderSystem`, `PhysicsSystem`, and `InputSystem`.
     - Got *much more comfortable* with the `Entity Component System` architecture pattern.
-    - Learned how to properly structure and organize systems to work together in the *game loop*.
+    - Learned how to *properly* structure and *organize* systems to work together in the *game loop*.
     - I'd say I got the hang up of it *pretty fast*.
 I enjoy the `ECS pattern` and find it some what intuitive, planning to make bigger project soon with it.

 ## 2025-11-11